Cake Mix Cinnamon Rolls

 You can choose a heavier cream cheese frosting if you’d like, but this time I opted for a quick cinnamon roll glaze with just 4 ingredients.

 Simply mix together the butter, confectioners’ sugar and vanilla.
 Add milk, one tablespoon at a time, until you reach the spreading consistency you’d like.
-Add more milk if you’d like it to be thinner.
+Add more milk if you’d like the sweet glaze to be thinner.

 spreading icing on cinnamon rolls